ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## MTLS Message Integrity {#security-mtls}

-The [MTLS key proofing mechanism](#mtls) provides a means for a client instance to present a key using a certificate the TLS layer.
+The [MTLS key proofing mechanism](#mtls) provides a means for a client instance to present a key using a certificate at the TLS layer.
 Since TLS protects the entire HTTP message in transit, verification of the TLS client certificate presented with the message provides a sufficient binding between the two.
 However, since TLS is functioning at a separate layer from HTTP, there is no direct connection between the TLS key presentation and the message itself, other than the fact that the message was presented over the TLS channel.
 That is to say, any HTTP message can be presented over the TLS channel in question with the same level of trust.
 The verifier is responsible for ensuring the key in the TLS client certificate is the one expected for a particular request.
-For example, if the request is a [grant request](request), the AS needs to compare the TLS client certificate presented at the TLS layer to the key identified in the request body itself (either by value or through a referenced identifier).
+For example, if the request is a [grant request](#request), the AS needs to compare the TLS client certificate presented at the TLS layer to the key identified in the request body itself (either by value or through a referenced identifier).